PieVieRo/LOLCODE-calculator/README.md

 # LOLCODE-calculator
-A calculator made in LOLCODE.
+A simple calculator made in LOLCODE.
 Feel free to add new languages and correct the exsting ones.